List of tallest buildings and structures in the London Borough of Croydon: Summary

+Cancelled

 Timeline of tallest buildings and structures

 Croydon's skyline has been built up mostly since the mid-20th century.
 No. 1 Croydon held the title of tallest structure in Croydon for 38 years until Altitude 25 is built.
 This was replaced in 2016 by Saffron Square, a 2016 Carbuncle Cup-nominated high-rise completed as part of Croydon Vision 2020.
 Other high-rise buildings proposed to be built under the programme include the taller Morello Tower (171m) and One Landsdowne Road (228m).